-Thank you to Miss Moore and to our parent helpers, Mrs Hatton and Mrs Boufrioua for coming along to help the children.
+Thank you to our parent helpers, Mrs Featherby and Mrs Gudmundsdottir, and to Miss Moore.

 Year 3 visited the British Museum today as part of their topic work on the Aztecs.
 They carried out an investigation, completing a worksheet as they looked at all the artefacts in the Aztec gallery.
 This included viewing the Turquoise Serpent, which played an important role in Aztec religion.
 The children were all beautifully behaved and worked enthusiastically throughout the day.

 Thank you to Ms Florulli and Mrs Enstone, and to Mrs Barker and Mrs O’Donnell who joined Mrs Davey and Mrs Hills on the trip.

 Year 5 also visited the Museum today, as part of their History curriculum work on the Ancient Greeks.
 They spent time looking round the relevant galleries in small groups, carrying out various activities.
 They were fully engaged throughout and were wonderfully behaved.